-Appointed to the Vice Provost for the Arts in January 2013, Jody is responsible for planning for the arts in consultation with the Arts Advisory Committee, participating in fundraising initiatives associated with the arts, and for initiating and coordinating cross-disciplinary collaborations for the arts at the University.
+Appointed to the Vice Provost for the Arts position in 2013, Mr. Kielbasa is responsible for planning for the arts in consultation with the Arts Advisory Committee, helping guide fundraising initiatives associated with the arts, including creating the Arts Endowment, and for initiating and coordinating cross-disciplinary collaborations both inside and outside the Visual and Performing Arts & Architecture Departments and Programs at the University.

 Numerous programs, including The Fralin Museum of Art, Kluge-Ruhe Aboriginal Art Collection, the Virginia Film Festival, WTJU Radio, and the UVA Arts Box Office report to Kielbasa as the Vice Provost for the Arts.
 With his oversight, these programs have grown in both staff and programming and continue to provide UVA and the community-at-large incredible opportunities to explore all we have to offer.

 As Vice Provost for the Arts, Kielbasa continues to identify new ways to tell the comprehensive story of the Arts at UVA and help its uniquely creative constituencies further their own narratives while showcasing their remarkable work.
 One way he has facilitated this is through the creation of the UVA Arts Magazine.
 This glossy biannual piece highlights the creative work, research, and accomplishments of our faculty, students, and alum in the arts.